DisnakeDev/disnake/docs/api.rst

     .. attribute:: emoji

-        The name of the emoji that represents a sticker being changed.
+        The name of the sticker's or role's emoji being changed.

-        See also :attr:`GuildSticker.emoji`
+        See also :attr:`GuildSticker.emoji` or :attr:`Role.emoji`.

         :type: :class:`str`

     .. attribute:: description

-        The description of a sticker or a guild scheduled event being changed.
+        The description of a guild, sticker or a guild scheduled event being changed.

-        See also :attr:`GuildSticker.description`, :attr:`GuildScheduledEvent.description`
+        See also :attr:`Guild.description`, :attr:`GuildSticker.description`, :attr:`GuildScheduledEvent.description`

         :type: :class:`str`